 Acne and pregnancy — Many acne treatments are not safe for use during pregnancy.
 Women who are pregnant or intending to become pregnant should consider stopping all acne treatments before becoming pregnant.
 If acne therapy becomes necessary, discuss the options with your healthcare provider.

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our web site (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.

 Patient level information — UpToDate offers two types of patient education materials.

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

-Patient information: Normal sexual development (puberty) (The Basics)
+Patient education: Normal sexual development (puberty) (The Basics)